Bloating During Ovulation: What It Means and 7 Ways to Manage It

 You might also consider choosing more foods that are natural diuretics.
 Diuretics decrease the amount of water in your body, which means they are great for relieving water retention around ovulation.
 Ginger, cucumbers, and pineapple are examples of natural diuretics — try incorporating them into a yummy smoothie next time you ovulate!

 Slowed digestion is one major cause of bloating at ovulation.
-Thankfully, engaging in some gentle exercise can help ease the symptoms.
+Thankfully, engaging in some gentle exercise can help ease the symptoms (check out our favorite pre-pregnancy workouts here).
 Working out might be the last thing you want to do when you are feeling bloated and uncomfortable, but studies show that exercise may speed the transit of food through your digestive system, alleviating those painful and embarrassing symptoms.

 6. Stress Management